-2.2.3 Marine and Coastal Access Act (2009)
+2.2.5 Marine and Coastal Access Act (2009)

-Specific to England and Wales, this legislation provides legal mechanisms for ensuring clean, healthy, safe, productive and biologically-diverse seas and was developed to assist with the implementation of the MSFD.
-The Marine Act established the Marine Management Organisation (MMO) to operate as the planning authority for the marine environment.
-As part of its operations, the MMO is developing a series of marine plans, and is responsible for implementing and enforcing marine licences and managing fisheries between six and twelve nautical miles offshore.
-The EMS is located on the boundaries of two marine planning areas; East and North East.
-The East Inshore and Offshore Marine Plans were published in 2014, whilst the North East plans are expected to be finalised by 2020.
+Specific to England and Wales, this legislation provides legal mechanisms for ensuring clean, healthy, safe, productive and biologically diverse seas and was developed to assist with the implementation of the EU's Marine Strategy Framework Directive.
+The Act established the Marine Management Organisation (MMO) to operate as the planning authority for the marine environment.
+As part of its operations, the MMO has developed a series of marine plans, and is responsible for implementing and enforcing marine licences and managing fisheries between six and twelve nautical miles offshore.
+The EMS is located on the boundaries of two marine planning areas: East and North East.
+The East Inshore and Offshore Marine Plans were published in 2014, whilst the North East Inshore and Offshore Marine Plans were published in 2021.

-The Marine Act also replaced the Sea Fisheries Committees with the Inshore Fisheries and Conservation Authorities.
-The NEIFCA has responsibility for conserving the marine ecosystem within tidal limits of the River Tyne down to the south bank of the Humber Estuary and out to six nautical miles, whilst enabling a profitable and sustainable fishing sector.
+The Marine Act also replaced the Sea Fisheries Committees with the Inshore Fisheries and Conservation Authorities (IFCAs).
+The North Eastern IFCA (NEIFCA) has responsibility for conserving the marine ecosystem within tidal limits of the River Tyne down to the south bank of the Humber Estuary and out to six nautical miles, whilst enabling a profitable and sustainable fishing sector.

-Powers in the Marine Act also enable the designation of MCZs, which aim to halt the deterioration of the UK's marine biodiversity.
-Newly designated MCZs, and other types of MPA as described above, will contribute to the UK's commitment to creating an 'ecologically coherent network' of MPAs under the OSPAR Convention.
+Powers in the Marine and Coastal Access Act also enable the designation of Marine Conservation Zones (MCZs), which aim to halt the deterioration of the UK's marine biodiversity.
+Newly designated MCZs, and other types of MPA, will contribute to the UK's commitment to creating an 'ecologically coherent network' of MPAs under the OSPAR Convention.